 This might be an audio codec problem.
 Try to change it by converting your video file to another format with a different codec, e.g., MP4.
 The right software will help you do this without losing video quality.

-In the guide below, we compare AVCHD and MP4, describe three ways to convert AVCHD files to MP4, and answer some questions you may have.
+In the guide below, we describe different ways to convert AVCHD files to MP4, compare AVCHD and MP4, and answer some questions you may have.

-How to Convert AVCHD to MP4 without Quality Loss Using the Movavi Software
+How to Convert AVCHD to MP4 with Movavi Video Converter

 The first option to convert AVCHD videos is to use file conversion software.
 We recommend you try Movavi Video Converter – a fast and reliable program that supports more than 180 media formats and lets you convert video, audio, and even image files.
 It will help you to convert AVCHD to MP4 quickly, thanks to the ultimate SuperSpeed technology.
-Plus, if you have a video in a different format (AVI, MKV, MOV, FLV, etc.) that’s been compressed with the H.264 codec, the decoder will help you transfer the video stream to the MP4 container without re-compression (convert H.264 to MP4).
-The program can also help you change the video codec for your MP4 video from MPEG-4 to H.264 (convert MP4 to H.264).
+Plus, you can convert a video in another format compressed with H.264/MPEG-4 AVC to the MP4 container without re-compression.

 Open the downloaded installation file and follow the instructions on your computer screen to install the video encoder software.